florinpatrascu/bolt_sips/docs/features/about-transactions.md

 Transaction management in Neo4j 3.5+ differs from what it was in prior versions.
 The cypher keyword `BEGIN`, `COMMIT` and `ROLLBACK` are no longer available.

-In order to have query that runs fine in all versions, it is encouraged to use the following transaction pattern:
+In order to have a query that runs fine in all versions, you should use the following pattern:

 ```elixir
 # Commit is performed automatically if everythings went fine